Book Now

 • Consult a Doctor: It's important to speak with a doctor before beginning any trek, particularly if you have any current medical ailments or concerns.
 Your fitness level and any necessary safety measures can be discussed with them.

-• Trekking Permits: Before embarking your trekking, make sure to get the required trekking permits.
+• Trekking Permits: Before embarking on your trekking, make sure to get the required trekking permits.
 For the Ghandruk Trek, the Annapurna Conservation Area Permit (ACAP) and TIMS (Trekkers' Information Management System) card are normally necessary.
 Trekking Planner Nepal helps you with all necessary documents and permits.

 • Keep Hydrated and Eat Well: Staying hydrated and eating a healthy diet are vital during the journey.
 Drink a lot of water and carry water filters or purification tablets to cleanse water from nearby sources.
 You can fuel up on dal bhat (rice and lentils), noodles, and other regional foods at the teahouses along the trail.